 Appalachian Ski Mountain — Blowing Rock

-Appalachian Ski Mountain has 27 skiable acres, with 12 runs and 6 lifts.
+Residing in the ski town of Blowing Rock, Appalachian Mountain has 27 skiable acres, with 12 runs and 6 lifts.
 Six of the runs are for intermediate skiers, the remaining 6 are split between 3 easy and 3 advanced runs.

 Appalachian has 365 feet of vertical drop from the peak of 4,000 feet to the 3,635-foot base.
 For those who love to ski when the sun sets, lifts go until 10:00 pm.